jsupasil/frontend-mentor-newbie-qr-code-component/README.md

 ### Continued development

-I think the qr code can be link to the website by using &lt a &gt tag.
+I think the qr code can be link to the website by using \< a \> tag.

 ### Useful resources